-26 Oct Noosa gets the Slow Food snail of approval
+26 Oct Slow Food Movement Noosa

 Locale Noosa on Hastings Street, Wasabi Restaurant and Bar, Rickys River Bar and Restaurant and Wood Fire Grill at Noosa Sound, and Embassy XO at Sunshine Beach, are amongst the who’s who of Noosa restaurants and they all have one thing in common….…. the Snail of Approval.